How to get out of credit card debt without paying? Legally, can I walk away from my debt without paying?

 Secondly, creditors have banking insurance.
 Creditors can get reimbursed a second time through insurance.
-Similar to if you wreck a car and your insurance pays you a check for the price of the car, banks have insurance and can get reimbursed for unpaid debt.
+Similar to if you wreck a car and your insurance pays you a check for the price of the vehicle, banks have insurance and can get reimbursed for unpaid debt.

-Thirdly, creditors will sell delinquent credit card accounts to a third-party collection agency, bringing in more profit.
+Thirdly, creditors will sell delinquent credit card accounts to a third-party collection agency, bringing more profit.
 Collection agencies may only pay ten cents on the dollar for a credit card debt.
 Consequently, collection agencies will settle that same debt for 40%-70% in some cases, not counting debt settlement program fees.

-By the time an account ends up in third-party collection status, it’s no longer the original creditor coming after you.
+When an account ends up in third-party collection status, it’s no longer the original creditor coming after you.
 They have been paid back and will have wiped their hands clean of the debt.

 How to get out of credit card debt without paying?